AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 *. **The latest changes are not correctly deployed and published.** Make sure to deploy the latest changes using `aio app deploy` in the correct `org/project/workspace`.

-3. The registration of the menu is not correct.
-Make sure that you defined the correct `menu` method with a function `getItems` that returns an array of the menus to register.
+*  **The registration of the menu is not correct.** Make sure that you defined the correct `menu` method with a `getItems` function that returns an array of the menus to register.

 To make sure your registration is correctly deployed, navigate in your browser to `<appURL>/index.html`.
 You can find your application URL in your project workspace in the Adobe developer console.